GennadNY/privateEndpoint/privateendpoint.md

 ### Connecting from an on-premises environment over VPN

-To establish connectivity from an on-premises environment to the Azure Database for PostgreSQL - Single server, choose and implement one of the options:
+To establish connectivity from an on-premises environment to the Azure Database for PostgreSQL - Flexible server, choose and implement one of the options:
  - [Point-to-Site Connection](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-point-to-site-rm-ps)
  - [Site-to-Site VPN Connection](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-create-site-to-site-rm-powershell)
  - [ExpressRoute Circuit](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-howto-linkvnet-portal-resource-manager)